Bossley Park High School: History

 Bossley Park High School is built on land that was formerly producing fruits, vegetables, flowers and poultry products, a site of almost 7 ha.
 Planning for the new school began in 1985 and White Industries Pty Ltd, was the company in charge for the construction.
 The contract price for the construction was almost $8 million, but, including the costs of the land and the furnishing of the buildings the final cost came to approximately $10 million.
 The school was established in 1988 with a small year 7 enrolment of 125 students.

 The inaugural principal was Brian Jux.
 His successor was Ian Parnaby who served for 12 years before retiring in 2013.
-Michelle Wood succeeded Parnaby as principal, with Vera Chevell the current principal.
+Michelle Wood succeeded Parnaby as principal, with Vera Chevell as principal for 2015–2021 and the current principal is Chris Hollis.

 Facilities

-As part of the school's ongoing asset acquisition program, the library, all computer rooms, the drama room and staff rooms are air conditioned.
-The school is acclaimed with a quick adaptation to new technologies, putting it up to 5 years ahead of other public schools.
-The school has a sophisticated student computer system, and also has interactive whiteboards in a few of its classrooms.
 The food labs were upgraded to industry standards to facilitate the vocational education and training course hospitality operations.
 A concrete court was laid so that students with physical disabilities had an area where they could play sports such as wheelchair rugby.
 In mid-2007, a shelter was built in order to shelter it from rain.